 The furniture collection at the Museum is not only Irish in origin but consists of an array of chairs, chests, tables, and cabinets from different countries.

-Furniture from England, France, Spain, Holland, Iran, China and Burma is on display, some for the first time.
+Furniture from England, France, Spain, Holland, Iran, China and Burma is on display in Reconstructed Rooms: Four Centuries of Furnishings, some for the first time.

 The earliest recorded boxes were found in the royal pyramids of ancient Egypt.
 Some caskets dating to the Middle Ages also survive; these were made of stone, pottery and ivory, but primarily of metal.